Sign In Register

 Is Rochester a Good Place to Live?

-Based on current data, Rochester receives an overall livability score of 3.6 out of 5.0, earning a grade of B+.
-Key strengths include affordable housing, high health insurance coverage.
+Based on current data, Rochester receives an overall livability score of 3.0 out of 5.0, earning a grade of B. Key strengths include low crime rates, affordable housing, abundant sunshine, high health insurance coverage.
 Areas to be aware of include high obesity rates.
 Rochester offers a solid quality of life with a good balance of affordability, safety, and opportunity.

 Economy & Jobs